-Assessment unit codes Unit CN1: Managing construction safely and titles: , Assessment: Unit CN1: Assessment Type Open book examination (OBE) Assessment Time Learners will have 48 hours to complete and submit their answers.
+Assessment unit codes and titles: Unit CN1: Managing construction safely Assessment: Unit CN1: Assessment Type Open book examination (OBE) Assessment Time Learners will have 48 hours to complete and submit their answers.
 They do not have to complete the examination in one go.
 Modes of study: Taught (face-to-face), open and distance learning Part-time Block release e-learning Notional learning hours: Taught hours: 70 Self-study: 40 Assessment: 8 Total hours: 118 Qualification level and number of credits: Notional SCQF Level 7 with 12 credits (Equivalent to RQF Level 4) Entry requirements: None Recommended minimum standards of English: Learners: International English Language Testing System 6.0 or higher Tutors: International English Language Testing System 7.0 or higher Languages available: English Assessment dates: Standard date Pass standards: The provisional pass mark for Unit CN1 is 45%.
-More information on how provisional pass marks are set can be found in our FAQs: https://www.nebosh.org.uk/faqs/howdoes-nebosh-set-the-pass-mark-for-each-assessment/.
+More information on how provisional pass marks are set can be found in our FAQs on the NEBOSH website.
 A 'Pass' must be obtained to achieve the NEBOSH Health and Safety Management for Construction Qualification grades: The qualification grade is based on the result from Unit CN1 Distinction: 75% or higher Credit: 65% - 74% Pass: 45% - 64%